Spar3Chang3/dg-terminal/README.md

 ## Overview

-SGTerm is a lightweight interactive terminal built with plain **HTML, CSS, and JavaScript**.
+dg-terminal is a lightweight interactive terminal built with plain **HTML, CSS, and JavaScript**.
 It allows a Game Master to present in-world information to players through a stylized command-line interface rather than traditional handouts.

 Players authenticate using fictional accounts and can run commands to reveal: